 Employees will receive twelve (12) sick days or 96 hours per year - with accumulation limited to a maximum 480 hours.
 In any calendar year that an employee accrues over 480 hours, the hours over 480 will be paid immediately after the end of that calendar year at the rate of eight (8) hours for every 24 hours accumulated over 480 hours.
-After five years of service and upon termination, sick leave may be converted at a rate of eight (8) hours for every 24 hours accumulated over 480 hours.
+After five years of service and upon termination, sick leave may be converted at a rate of eight (8) hours for every 24 hours accumulated with a maximum pay reimbursement of 80 converted hours.